francabrera/hume/packages/hume-utils/README.md

 - `appEnv` (object) - The environment in JSON format.

+### `async error(msg, error, opts) -> id`

+To report errors to logger and APM (if enabled).

+- `msg` (string) - Custom message explaining the error.
+- `error` (Error) - JavaScript error.
+- `opts` (object) - Optional parameters:
+  - `userId` (string) - The user ID generating the error.
+If you want to track also the user in the APM (default: null)
+  - `custom` (object) - some arbitrary details (default: {})

 ### `async lb.getUserId(req) -> id`

 To get the user ID in LoopBack from a request object.
-Useful with [this middleware](packages/hume-monit-express).
+To use outside HTTP APIs, there LoopBack has its own mechanism, use next point method instead.

 - `req` (object) - A Loopback "request" object.
 - `id` (string) - The user identifierm `null` if not found.

+### `async lb.addUserId(model) -> null`

+To add the current user ID to the actual model when present.
+Thought to be used in the models with endpoints that need it.
+So, thanks to [this LoopBack mechanism](https://loopback.io/doc/en/lb3/Using-current-context.html#override-createoptionsfromremotingcontext-in-your-model) we have the field "currentUserId" once this is called.

+- `model` (object) - A Loopback "Model" object.

 ### `async lb.createUser(app, opts) -> null`

 To create a first user and the proper roles.
-Useful with [this middleware](https://github.com/IBMResearch/express-middleware-todb).

 - `app` (object) - A Loopback "app" object.
 - `opts` (object) - An object with: